 Recommendation Complies Deviates Explanation 3.5.2.
-The Committee recommends that the entire board of directors discusses the result of the evaluation of the board of directors and that the procedure for the evaluation and the general conclusions of the evaluation are described in the management commentary, on the company's website and at the company's general meeting. $\checkmark$ 3.5.3.
-The Committee recommends that the board of directors at least once a year evaluates the work and results of the executive management according to pre- established criteria, and that the chairperson reviews the evaluation together with the executive management.
-In addition, the board of directors should on a continuous basis assess the need for changes in the structure and composition of the executive management, including in respect of diversity, succession planning and risks, in light of the company's strategy. $\checkmark$ 4.
+The Committee recommends that the entire board of directors discusses the result of the evaluation of the board of directors and that the procedure for the evaluation and the general conclusions of the evaluation are described in the management commentary, on the company's website and at the company's general meeting. ✓ 3.5.3.
+The Committee recommends that the board of directors at least once a year evaluates the work and results of the executive management according to preestablished criteria, and that the chairperson reviews the evaluation together with the executive management.
+In addition, the board of directors should on a continuous basis assess the need for changes in the structure and composition of the executive management, including in respect of diversity, succession planning and risks, in light of the company's strategy. ✓ 4.
 Remuneration of management 4.1.
 Remuneration of the board of directors and the executive management 4.1.1.
-The Committee recommends that the remuneration for the board of directors and the executive management and the other terms of employment/service is considered competitive and consistent with the company's long-term shareholder interests. $\checkmark$ 4.1.2.
-The Committee recommends that share-based incentive schemes are revolving, i.e. that they are periodically granted, and that they primarily consist of long-term schemes with a vesting or maturity period of at least three years. (√) (÷) GreenMobility complies partially with recommendation 4.1.2.
-GreenMobility's Remuneration Policy does not comply with the recommendation on vesting time for variable long-term remuneration components The Company has proposed to amend its remuneration policy to include a three-year vesting period for share-based remuneration to the Executive Management and to remove the possibility for the Board of Directors to receive variable remuneration.
-Previously, not all members of the management had variable remuneration
+The Committee recommends that the remuneration for the board of directors and the executive management and the other terms of employment/service is considered competitive and consistent with the company's long-term shareholder interests. √ 4.1.2.
+The Committee recommends that share-based incentive schemes are revolving, i.e. that they are periodically granted, and that they primarily consist of long-term schemes with a vesting or maturity period of at least three years. √ 4.1.3.
+The Committee recommends that the variable part of the remuneration has a cap at the time of grant, and that there is transparency in respect of the potential value at the time of exercise under pessimistic, expected and optimistic scenarios. √ 4.1.4.
+The Committee recommends that the overall value of the remuneration for the notice period, including severance payment, in connection with a member of the executive management's departure, does not exceed two years' remuneration including all remuneration elements. √